Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 When cutting with a handsaw, it’s hard to get an accurate start.
 To solve this problem, use a C-clamp to secure a scrap wood block along the cutting line.
 This keeps the saw on the cutting line until the blade has a good start in the cut.

 Here’s a way to avoid blue thumbnail misery when you make an occasional bad swing with a hammer: When starting a nail, hold it with your thumb and forefinger right under the head rather than lower down.
 You’ll be able to keep your eye on your thumb as well as the nailhead, giving you better aim.
 And if you do make a bad swing, your thumb and finger are more likely to be deflected by the hammer than squashed.
-You can also add this tool from the bathroom to help save your thumb when swinging a hammer.

 Ice coming off the roof can bend the spikes that secure gutters to the soffit fascia.
-To straighten the spikes without removing both them and the gutters, use a 2-ft. length of angle iron and a heavy metal chain link with the center section cut out of one side.
+To straighten the spikes without removing both them and the gutters, use a 2-foot length of angle iron and a heavy metal chain link with the center section cut out of one side.
 Working from a ladder (be careful!), you’ll find that the angle iron and chain link provide easy leverage to straighten out the spike and get the gutters back in alignment.

 No-Tip Garbage Cans

 There really is a simple way to keep those garbage cans from getting blown over or dumped.
 For each garbage can, all you need are two 3/4-in. screw eyes and a 30-in. hook-end Bungee cord from the hardware store to keep them in their place.
-Here’s how to keep your trash can from flying away when it comes time to put it out on garbage day.

 Garage Door Saver